12 Home Staging Tips for Homeowners Trying to Sell

 It’s all about making your home as appealing as possible to attract buyers, minimize the amount of time it takes to sell, and maximize your return — goals that can be especially important if you’re trying to buy and sell simultaneously.

-How Home Staging Can Affect Time and Price
+How Home Staging Affects Time on Market and Sale Price

 It’s hard to predict exactly how staging will affect any particular home sale, but here are some factors to consider.